-Environmental Impact Assessment Item Comments
+Environ mental Impact Assessment Item Comments

-Proposed Project Description and Need
+ed Project Description and Need

-Describe the overall project in detail,
+1. Describe the overall project in detail, The description references that a "large portion of

-including all proposed phases.
+including all proposed phases. the property frontage with Beaver Creek Road will

+remain natural with minimal tree removal."
+A

+notation about areas not to be disturbed could be

+added to Figure 2 or included in a separate figure.

-Provide a project location map showing
+2 Provide a project location map showing

-surrounding areas.
+2. surrounding areas.

-Provide a project site plan showing It was not clear if the map with lot designations
+3 Provide a project site plan showing

-existing and proposed facilities. was a final design or conceptual.
-Is there a plan
+5. existing and proposed facilities.

-for any common buildings?
-Are there any limited

-on the footprint or height of the proposed

-residential buildings?

 4. Describe how this project fits into larger

-plans or connects with adjacent projects.
+4. plans or connects with adjacent projects.

-5. List and describe public facilities or
+Ę List and describe public facilities or

-benefits provided by the project.
+J. benefits provided by the project.

 6. Discuss the land acreage to be disturbed

-during each phase.
+0. during each phase.

 7. List square footage and height (in stores)

-of new buildings.
+7. of new buildings.

+0

-8. Describe proposed uses of all buildings
+٥. Describe proposed uses of all buildings

 and proposed facilities.

 9. Show number of parking spaces in parking

-lots and decks.
+10 lots and decks.

 10. Show areas to be cleared, graded, filled,

 paved and landscaped.

 11. Show connections to existing utility and

 sewer lines or new utilities.

 12. Show wastewater management systems

 on a map.

 13. Show proposed areas of impervious and

 semi-pervious surfaces.

 14. Show and describe any proposed

-stormwater control devices.
+A 1. stormwater control devices.

-Alternatives Analysis
+tives Analysis

-Discuss and compare all reasonable development alternatives (site salestics)
+1. Discuss and compare all reasonable

 development alternatives (site selection,

 facility layout, utilities, stormwater

-management, construction methods, open space preservation, any other pertinent
+management, construction methods, open

+space preservation, any other pertinent

 alternative considerations.

-Discuss how the preferred alternative was
+2. Discuss how the preferred alternative was

 selected and its benefits relative to other

 alternatives (including a no-build

-alternatives (including a no-build alternative, if applicable).
+alternative, if applicable).

 Existing Environment and Project Impacts

 For each resource topic below, describe:

-A. Existing resources and conditions.
-5.1.4 Floodplain Hopefully, the FEMA map utilized was for Chatham County, NC, rather than VA as stated. В. Anticipated impacts (short-term construction impacts, long-term operation impacts, and indirect or secondary impacts.)
-C. Discuss how potential impacts to the resource will be avoided and minimized through alternative selection, design strategies, construction methods, and long-term maintenance procedures.
-D. For unavoidable impacts, describe whether any compensatory mitigation is planned or required.
-1. Geography • Discuss the geographic setting, geology, and topography of the project area and adjacent areas. • Provide a topographic map of the property and surrounding area, use the county GIS website topography (2' contours interval) data at a scale appropriate for the project size, i.e., 1" = 100', etc.). • Identify any 100-year floodplains (FEMA Special Flood Hazard Areas) on or adjacent to the property.
-If present, provide an appropriate-scale map of the flood-prone areas defined by the NC Flood Mapping Program. • Show areas that will be graded or filled, and provide estimated cut/fill volumes.
-There was no information on soil to be moved, removed, or added. • If the project includes pond or dam work, show areas that will be flooded.
-2. Soils and Prime Farmlands • Identify dominant soils in the project area (county GIS or NRCS website) and show on a map. • Discuss any soil constraints (fill, wetland soils, septic suitability, slopes, etc.) and indicate those areas on a map.
-There was no discussion of constraints on soil. • Describe any soil disturbance or contamination expected as a result of this project.
+Existing resources and conditions.

+Anticipated impacts (short-term

+construction impacts, long-term operation

+impacts, and indirect or secondary

+impacts.)

+C. Discuss how potential impacts to the

+resource will be avoided and minimized

+through alternative selection, design

+strategies, construction methods, and

+long-term maintenance procedures.

+D. For unavoidable impacts, describe

+whether any compensatory mitigation is

+planned or required.

+1. Geography

+• Discuss the geographic setting, geology,

+and topography of the project area and

+adjacent areas.

+• Provide a topographic map of the property

+and surrounding area, use the county GIS

+website topography (2' contours interval)

+data at a scale appropriate for the project

+size, i.e., 1" = 100', etc.).

+• Identify any 100-year floodplains (FEMA

+Special Flood Hazard Areas) on or adjacent

+to the property.
+If present, provide an

+appropriate-scale map of the flood-prone

+areas defined by the NC Flood Mapping

+Program.

+• Show areas that will be graded or filled,

+and provide estimated cut/fill volumes.

+• If the project includes pond or dam work,

+show areas that will be flooded.

+2. Soils and Prime Farmlands

+• Identify dominant soils in the project area

+(county GIS or NRCS website) and show on

+a map.

+• Discuss any soil constraints (fill, wetland

+soils, septic suitability, slopes, etc.) and

+indicate those areas on a map.

+• Describe any soil disturbance or

+contamination expected as a result of this